AndreGKruger/k8generate/readme.md

 ---

 ### Available Commands:
-    - help        Help about any command
+    - all         Generates all the k8 files (configmap, secret, deployment, service)
     - configmap   Generates a k8_configmap.yaml file
     - deployment  Generates a k8_deployment.yaml file
+    - help        Help about any command
-    - secret      Generates a k8_secret.yaml file
+    - secret      Generates a k8_secrets.yaml file
     - service     Generates a k8_service.yaml file
 ---